EBISPOT/gwas-sumstats-harmoniser-documentation/docs/Explanation/output-folder-structure.md

   | 22         | 15925047            | A              | G             | -0.00477642 | 0.0164749      | 0.089851                | 0.77    | rs376238049   | ref_rs376238049     | 0.02   | lo                      | 0.03       | 12      | 22_15925047_G_A     |

 </details>
-* The harmonized result file represents the harmonised [mandatory columns](https://www.ebi.ac.uk/gwas/docs/summary-statistics-format) in a specific order, followed by the remaining columns from the original file in their original order.
+* The harmonised result file represents the harmonised [mandatory columns](https://www.ebi.ac.uk/gwas/docs/summary-statistics-format) in a specific order, followed by the remaining columns from the original file in their original order.
-* All values in this file reflect the harmonized results.
+* All values in this file reflect the harmonised results.
 * All the variants in this file are sorted by chr and position and compressed using bgzip
 * In addition to the columns from the original file, two extra columns are included:
   * `hm_coordinate_conversion` Describes how this variant was mapped to the target genome.
-  * `harmonisation code` A code assigned to each record indicating the harmonization process that was applied.
+  * `harmonisation code` A code assigned to each record indicating the harmonisation process that was applied.
   * Please refer to this [page](../Reference-guide/Hm_code.md) for more detailed information.

 ### YAML file for harmonised sumstat